 PepsiCo is a household name that dates back more than 50 years, and its stable of brands include well-known names such as Frito-Lay, Doritos, Quaker and Pepsi.
 Seeking Alpha recommended Pepsi as a long-term holding.
 The company offers a 2.81 percent dividend and has a P/E ratio of 22.92.

 5. 3M (MMM)

 “Dividend aristocrats” are companies that have been increasing annual dividends every year for at least the past 25 years.
-One of these companies is 3M, which makes tape, library systems, Ace bandages, Post-it notes and Scotch-Brite cleaning supplies.
+One of these companies is 3M, which makes tape, library systems, elastic bandages, Post-it notes and Scotch-Brite cleaning supplies.

 6. Dover (DOV)

 Dover is one of the most important companies you’ve never heard of.
 Dover earns a spot on this list due to its long history of steady performance.
 William Stamm of Seeking Alpha noted that Dover has increased its dividend consistently for 60 years running.